ballerina-platform/ballerina-dev-website/learn/user-guide/why-ballerina/reliable-and-maintainable.md

 _ =  whois("ballerina.io", whoisClient);
 ```

-As explained earlier, `_` is like an implicitly-declared variable of the `any;` this is a union type that includes all the types in Ballerina except for the error type.
+As explained earlier, `_` is like an implicitly declared variable of the `any;` this is a union type that includes all the types in Ballerina except for the error type.
 Therefore, the type that includes all values supported by Ballerina is `any|error`.
 As per the typing rules in Ballerina, the above statement causes a compilation error because `string|error` is not a subtype of the `any` type.

 ### Dealing with Abnormal Errors